hsinnan75/Dart/README.md

 To index a reference genome, DART requires the target genome file (in fasta format) and the prefix of the index files (including the directory path).

   ```
-  $ ./bwa_index ref_file[ex.ecoli.fa] index_prefix[ex.
+  $ ./bwt_index ref_file[ex.ecoli.fa] index_prefix[ex.
 Ecoli]
   ```
 The above command is to index the genome file Ecoli.fa and store the index files begining with ecoli.

-Please note that if you find bwa_index does not work in your computer system, you may also use bwa (http://bio-bwa.sourceforge.net/) to build the index files.
+Please note that if you find bwt_index does not work in your computer system, you may also use bwa (http://bio-bwa.sourceforge.net/) to build the index files.
   ```
-  $ ./bwa index -p index_prefix xxxx.fa
+  $ ./bwa index -p index_prefix ref.fa
   ```

 To map short reads, DART requires the the index files of the reference genome and at least one read file (two read files for the separated paired-end reads).
 Users should use -i to specify the prefix of the index files (including the directory path).